 Any net gain or loss from operations will directly impact the Company's residual liability designated to satisfy capital requirements.
-There was no net operating gain or loss for the year ended June 30, 2021 and 2020.
-As such, the residual liability remained \$225,000 as of June 30, 2021 and 2020.
+There was no net operating gain or loss for the year ended June 30, 2022 and 2021.
+As such, the residual liability remained \$225,000 as of June 30, 2022 and 2021.

-Going Concern: As of June 30, 2021 and 2020, the Company lacks sufficient funds to meet the needs of its claimants and is dependent upon the amount of funding it receives from the State of Connecticut, which includes the Healthy Homes surcharge.
+Going Concern: As of June 30, 2022 and 2021, the Company lacks sufficient funds to meet the needs of its claimants and is dependent upon the amount of funding it receives from the State of Connecticut, which includes the Healthy Homes surcharge as well as allocations of funding provided through annual revenue bond allotments.
 As such, this raises substantial doubt about its ability to continue as a going concern.
-The Company has a net capital deficiency of \$32,458,292 and \$64,043,867 as of June 30, 2021 and 2020, respectively.
-The Company is currently aware of approximately 570 pending applications for which processing has been suspended as of June 30, 2021 and is not included in either the funded or unfunded liabilities recorded on the Company's statement of net position as of June 30, 2021.
-The Company anticipates that these suspended applications will be actively processed in future periods with approximately 150 being processed over the next fiscal year.
-It is uncertain if future funding from the State of Connecticut and the Healthy Homes surcharge will be enough to address the payment of these pending applications in future periods.
+The Company has a net capital deficiency of \$26,067,656 and \$32,458,292 as of June 30, 2022 and 2021, respectively.
+The Company is currently aware of approximately 618 pending applications for which processing has been suspended as of June 30, 2022 and is not included in either the funded or unfunded liabilities recorded on the Company's statement of net position as of June 30, 2022.
+The Company anticipates that these suspended applications will be actively processed in future periods with approximately 145 being processed over the next fiscal year.
+It is uncertain if future funding from the State of Connecticut and the Healthy Homes surcharge as well as allocations of funding provided through annual revenue bond allotments will be enough to address the payment of these pending applications in future periods.
 As such, it is uncertain if the Company has the ability to continue as a going concern.